 Perhaps most intriguing in the group is Nevada, which now ranks #1 in the country for solar jobs per capita, according to the new Solar Foundation report.
 In one sense, it’s a no-brainer for Nevada to lead in solar, given that it is extraordinarily sunny.
 Indeed, scientists have calculated — on a purely theoretical basis, of course — that covering a 100 by 100 mile square of the Nevada desert with solar panels would be enough to power the entire country.

 But for the growth of an industry like this one, politics matters as much as physics, and Nevada’s Republican governor, Brian Sandoval, has been a big solar booster, as has Republican senator, Dean Heller.
 Sandoval in particular seems quite proud of the news about his state’s solar industry growth:

-On Thursday, I wrote about how conservatives aren’t against clean energy or energy conservation — though they don’t like environmentalist presumptions very much.
+how conservatives aren’t against clean energy or energy conservation — though they don’t like environmentalist presumptions very much.
 But if the message about clean energy is framed in a way that isn’t ideologically offensive, and if the dollars and cents add up — and above all, if jobs are being created — conservatives can definitely be on board.